postcss/postcss/README.md

 PostCSS itself is very small.
 It includes only a CSS parser, a CSS node tree API, a source map generator, and a node tree stringifier.

-All styles transformations are made by plugins.
-And these plugins are just small plain JS functions, which receive a CSS node tree, transform it, and return a modified tree.
+All of the style transformations are performed by plugins, which are plain JS functions.
+Each plugin receives a CSS node tree, transforms it & then returns the modified tree.

 You can use the [cssnext] plugin pack and write future CSS code right now: